-Not only are you more likely to show up (accountability to someone else is a strong motivator to actually exercise), but exercise seems to be easier and take less time.
+Not only are you more likely to actually exercise, but exercise will seem easier and to take less time.

-Taking an exercise class or having an exercise partner increases endorphins and tolerance to pain better than exercising alone.
-(14)
+Taking an exercise class or having an exercise partner increases endorphins and tolerance to pain more effectively than exercising alone.

 Lend a Helping Hand

-You can help friends and family, give to your favorite charity, or help out by volunteering.
+You can help friends or family, give to your favorite charity, or volunteer for a cause you care about.

 Gossip (It’s OK, Really)

-While giving to others is an altruistic way to increase endorphins, one of human’s less noble pursuits — gossip — can do the same.
+While giving to others is an altruistic way to increase endorphins, one of humanity’s less noble pursuits — gossip — can do the same.